holoviz/hvplot/doc/ref/plotting_options/index.md

 .. plotting-options-table:: Interactivity Options
 ```

+See [this page](./interactivity) for more information on these options.

 ## Resampling Options

 Performance related options for handling large datasets, including downsampling, rasterization, and dynamic plot updates (most of these options require [Datashader](https://datashader.org/) to be installed):